Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Do not take medicines to stop your diarrhea.
 These medicines may make the infection last longer.
 Shigellosis usually lasts 5 to 7 days.
 You may need any of the following to treat the infection or to ease your symptoms:

-- Liquids: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Liquids: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 You may need to drink an oral rehydration solution (ORS).
 An ORS has electrolytes, which can help prevent dehydration.

 How can I prevent the spread of shigella bacteria?

 - Cook food all the way through.
 Cook eggs until the yolks are firm.
 Use a meat thermometer to make sure meat is heated to a temperature that will kill bacteria.
 Do not eat raw or undercooked chicken, turkey, seafood, or beef.

 - Store food properly: Refrigerate or freeze fruits and vegetables, cooked foods, and leftovers.

 - Drink safe water: Drink only treated water.
 Do not drink water from ponds or lakes, or from swimming pools that do not contain chlorine.